upperlinecode/intro-to-swift/day-4/oo-colors-walkthrough.md

     return UIColor(red: red, green: green, blue: blue, alpha: alpha) }
 ```
-- This will give us an error, saying that these four values are of type Double, while UIColor was expecting type CGFloat.
+- This will give us an error saying that these four values are of type Double, while UIColor was expecting type CGFloat.
 We can easily cast these doubles to CGFloat.
 ```Swift
 func random()->UIColor {
     let red = CGFloat(drand48())